sandsmark/sandsmark/README.md

  - [Select Default Application](https://github.com/sandsmark/selectdefaultapplication), because I don't want notepad to be my default text editor, or Firefox to be my default image viewer.
  - [discotiles](https://github.com/sandsmark/discotiles), simple screensaver effect using QML.
  - [reddit-notifier](https://github.com/sandsmark/reddit-notifier), a KDE plasmoid that shows reddit notifications from the RSS feed of notifications from your reddit account
- - [kfilemon](https://github.com/sandsmark/kfilemon), a simple LD_PRELOADable library to hijack moves to avoid having to use inotify.
+ - [kfilemon](https://github.com/sandsmark/kfilemon), a simple `LD_PRELOAD`able library to hijack moves to avoid having to use inotify.
  - [xdg-autostart-launcher](https://github.com/sandsmark/xdg-autostart-launcher), automatically launches all applications in the XDG autostart folders.
+ - [patoggler](https://github.com/sandsmark/patoggler), simple thing to toggle mute in pulseaudio.

 Multimedia-related
 ------------------